Live and Exclusive: Sports Broadcasting (11094.1)

 Sport on TV

-Any ‘live' sports broadcasting event on TV has journalistic elements that you should pay attention to such as hosting, sideline reporting and commentating.
+Any 'live' sports broadcast on TV and radio has journalistic elements that you should pay attention to such as hosting, sideline reporting and commentating.

-You should be operating a Twitter account and following sporting organisations, athletes and sports media outlets.
+You should be operating a Twitter account and following sporting organisations, athletes, sports media outlets and journalists.

 Submission of assessment items